jessie-ai/angular-cli-firebase-tools/README.md

 ## Source Code

-The source code and Dockerfiles are available on [GitHub](https://github.com/jessie-ai/angular-cli-firebase-tools).
+The source code and Dockerfile are available on [GitHub](https://github.com/jessie-ai/angular-cli-firebase-tools).

+The build uses a single Dockerfile with build arguments to create images for different Node.js versions.

 ## Docker Hub